quchen/articles/applicative_monad.md

 -------------

 - 2013-05-??: Added Applicatives to GHC for testing.
 Result: easy but boring.
-- 2013-05-16: Told the mailing list about adding instances to GHC
+- 2013-05-16: Asked the mailing list about adding instances to GHC
-- 2013-05-22: SPJ confirmed that adding ad-hoc warnings is possible
+- 2013-05-22: SPJ confirmed that adding ad-hoc warnings would be possible
 - 2013-05-23: AMP posted to libraries mailing list